Voting is open in The Post's Athlete of the Week contest - The Vicksburg Post

 Email newsletter signup

+Mack, a senior running back for Porter’s Chapel Academy’s football team, ran for 143 yards and scored four touchdowns in a 38-0 victory against Park Place Christian Academy on Sept.
+15.

-Alexander, a senior quarterback for Vicksburg High’s football team, threw for 252 yards and five touchdowns in a 38-32 overtime victory against Natchez on Sept.
-8.
+Blackmore, a junior running back for Vicksburg High’s football team, rushed for 98 yards and two touchdowns — including the game-winner with less than a minute remaining — in a 26-20 victory over Terry on Sept.
+15.

-Busby, a member of St. Aloysius’ boys’ swim team, won two events — the boys’ 200-yard individual medley and the 100 breaststrok — at the Vicksburg Catholic Holy Wars meet on Sept.
-9.

-Herrle, a junior with Warren Central’s volleyball team, totaled 19 kills and eight aces to help the Lady Vikes win four of their five matches last week.

 Voting is open until midnight Tuesday; you can vote more than once; and you can vote once per hour until the deadline.
 The winner will be announced Wednesday.